ValisVeckers/RadioDJ-now-playing-PHP/README.md

 It should be set to a avalid URL where album art images can be located, but it does not have to be a full URL.
 You can use either full URL or it could be set to just `'album_art/'`, wich makes it relative to the .php or .html file.

 **Note:** To make sure you have the right URL try pasting it in your browser.
 If you can't open it in your browser then you either have the wrong URL or the directory (folder) is protected and can't be viewed directly.
-If you see a message like `Error 403 - Access Denies`, try adding an existing image file name to the URL and that image should be loaded.
+If you see a message like `Error 403 - Access Denied`, try adding an existing image file name to the URL and that image should be loaded.
 If it doesn't, you're doing something wrong or may have skipped the part where you had to upload/copy album art images to `'album_art'` folder.
 One tip for those of you who host your own webservers, if the domain name in your URL doesn't work, try using the IP:port combination instead.
 This sometimes works when the domain name doesn't.

 **3.** With that done, **SAVE IT!**